fastapi/fastapi/docs/en/docs/deployment/deta.md

 space release --listed
 ```

 This will allow anyone to find and install your app via <a href="https://deta.space/discovery?ref=fastapi" class="external-link" target="_blank">Deta Discovery</a>.
+Read more about <a href="https://deta.space/docs/en/basics/releases?ref=fastapi" class="external-link" target="_blank">releasing your app in the docs/a>.

 ## Check Runtime Logs